klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.isValidBlockNumberCandidate(input)
 ```

-Validtes block number (or block tag string).
+Validates the block number (or block tag string).

-The block number should be one of a type below:
+The block number should be one of the types below:
  - predefined block number ex:) 'latest', 'earliest', 'pending', 'genesis'
  - hex
  - finite number